Themes & Appearance

 Canvas Color in Email Background

 Additionally, it might make sense to change an email canvas background, used only for designing purposes.
 This canvas color will not be seen in final email.
-To change the email background opt for Email background in Settings.
+To change the email background opt for Email background in Settings inside the editor.

 theme: {